mlurgi/global-network-area/README.md

 # global-network-area

 ## Dr Miguel Lurgi - miguel.lurgi@swansea.ac.uk
+Computational Ecology Lab
-Lecturer in Biosciences.
-Computational Ecology Lab, Department of Biosciences, Swansea University, UK
+Swansea University, UK

-##
+Centre for Biodiversity Theory and Modelling
+Theoretical and Experimental Ecology Station, CNRS, France

 ## Dr Nuria Galiana - galiana.nuria@gmail.com
-Centre for Biodiversity Theory and Modelling.
+Centre for Biodiversity Theory and Modelling
 Theoretical and Experimental Ecology Station, CNRS, France

 Date Created: 25-05-2020 - Copyright (c) Miguel Lurgi, 2020

 This project contains the data and source code used to produce the results presented in our paper entitled:

-'The spatial scaling of ecological networks across the globe' (Galiana, Lurgi et al. (2021))
+'Ecological network complexity scales with area' (Galiana, Lurgi et al. (2021), ***Nature Ecology & Evolution***)

 In this README file we describe the contents of the archive (i.e. files and folders contained here) and provide a brief description of how the source code scripts should be executed to obtain the figures